JetBrains-Research/lca-baselines/commit_message_generation/README.md

 # 🏟️ Long Code Arena Baselines
 ## Commit Message Generation

-This folder contains code for running baselines for Commit Message Generation (CMG) task in Long Code Arena benchmark.
+This directory contains the code for running baselines for the Commit message generation (CMG) task in the Long Code Arena benchmark.

 We provide the implementation for the following baseline: a language model that is fed with a zero-shot prompt with a simple instruction and a commit diff.